Motor Carrier Permit (MCP) - Frequently Asked Questions

-This information does not in any way supersede the laws and regulations governing this program as laid out in the California Vehicle Code, Revenue & Taxation Code and the California Code of Regulations.
+This information does not in any way supersede the laws and regulations governing this program as laid out in the California Vehicle Code (CVC), California Revenue & Taxation Code (R&TC) and the California Code of Regulations (CCR).

-- When should a new carrier apply for a permit?
+- When must a new carrier apply for an MCP?

-- Where do I send my application and insurance to obtain a Motor Carrier Permit?
+- Where do I send my application and insurance to obtain an MCP?

 - How do I obtain a Carrier Identification number (CA#)?

-- What are the liability insurance requirements to obtain a permit?
+- What are the liability insurance requirements to obtain an MCP?

 - Do I need to provide proof of Workers' Compensation insurance?